 In order to share a view, first either “Save View” or select “Update View” while in the Record Editor.

 Views are by default set to “Private”.
 If you elect to a “Shared” view make sure to save or finish creating the view for the URLs to be valid.

 Plans & Permissions

 Shared Views are currently available on all plans.
-In order to see, configure, and use Shared Views, members of your organization must have a Role of “Owner”.
+In order to see, configure, and use Shared Views, a new custom role must be created in your organization and add the member permission "Change Organizational profile."
 By default, the only role to have the above permission is the Owner system role.

 Accessing Media Files

 Photos, videos, audio, and signature files are also accessible via a Shared View.
 This URL links to a landing page where you can view that record's media files individually.

 Shared Views provide direct data access in a variety of standard formats, which can be embedded into a website with an

 A simple flat file format that can be used directly with common spreadsheet software like Excel or as an import into other database and analysis systems.
 CSV feeds are also great for scripting custom integrations.

 GeoJSON is an open standard JSON-based format designed for representing simple geographical features, along with their non-spatial attributes.
 It's popular with desktop GIS and web mapping applications.